USAID-OHA-SI/usaid-oha-si.github.io/_posts/2021-11-08-mdv-contrast-tool.md

 ![image.png](/assets/img/posts/20211108_adobe_contrast-tool.png)

 Accessibility is important in our own products.
 For an upcoming presentation, the title slide below was created based on a pre-existing template.
-As you can quickly tell, the USAID Red against the USAID Blue is not at all readable and likely almost certainly doesn't pass the contrast rate.
+As you can quickly tell, the USAID Red against the USAID Blue is not at all readable and almost certainly doesn't pass the contrast rate.

 ![image.png](/assets/img/posts/20211108_usaid_default-slide.png)